Elliot Sol Abrams's Profile Image

 Elliot has conducted internal investigations responding to government, whistleblower or other allegations of illegal conduct, and has represented clients before various administrative boards and other adjudicative bodies, including the NCAA Committee on Infractions, various government ethics and professional licensing boards, the FDIC’s enforcement division, the SEC, the CFTC, and numerous university disciplinary committees.

-Elliot earned his law degree at Georgetown University, where he was a member of the moot court team and won best brief in a regional competition.
+Elliot earned his law degree at Georgetown University, where he was a member of the moot court team and won Best Brief in a regional competition.
 He was also the Treasurer for Habitat for Humanity.
-During law school, he worked with Joe Cheshire to prepare and try a four-week first degree murder trial that ended with a not guilty verdict.
+During law school, he worked with Joe Cheshire to prepare and try a four-week first-degree murder trial in which they obtained a full acquittal.
 Elliot obtained his undergraduate degree from the University of North Carolina at Chapel Hill, where he was selected to the Phi Beta Kappa honor society and graduated in the top 3 percent of his class.
 In high school, he was a captain of both the varsity wrestling and varsity lacrosse teams and a letterman in varsity soccer.
 He has also competed on a blue marlin tournament fishing team that won the Governor’s Cup (a competition between fishing teams in North Carolina and South Carolina).

 Select Successes